 Caramelized Onion and Thyme Risotto: Rich, creamy risotto gets a big boost with deeply flavored caramelized onions, fresh thyme, and Parmesan cheese.
-It’s perfect as a meal on its own or served as on the side of a roast chicken.
+It’s perfect as a meal on its own or served on the side of a roast chicken.
 Weekend meals don’t get better than that!

 I can’t remember the last time it was that I made risotto but I’ve been craving it something fierce since early fall.